JDN89/crafting_interpreters/README.md

 # Crafting Interpresters: Robert Nystrom

-## Scanning or Lexing - regular language
+source code -> scanning -> tokens -> parsing -> AST -> traverse and interpret AST

-The __scanner__ processes a linear stream of characters, grouping them into __tokens__ based on predefined rules.
-A __lexeme__ is the smallest substring of source code, representing the most basic sequence of characters that conveys meaning.
-A __token__ comprises a lexeme along with additional useful data.
+# Compilation Flow
-  - Identifier: min
+## Source Code:

-  - Keyword: if
+The original code created by a programmer.
-  - Literal: 123
+## Scanning (Lexical Analysis):

-  - Operator: +
+The scanner processes a linear stream of characters, grouping them into __tokens__ based on predefined rules.
-  - Separator: ,
+A __lexeme__ is the smallest substring of source code conveying meaning.
+A __token__ consists of a lexeme along with additional useful data.

-## Parsing into AST - context free grammar
+## Parsing into AST - Context-Free Grammar:

 +----------------------+-----------------------------+------------------------+
 |   Level of Grammar   |        Alphabet (Lexemes)   |        Strings         |